hemantkiri/Covid19/README.md

 ### Reason:
 * The purpose of this project is to understand the influence of the Covid-19 pandemic on social behavior.
-* Is it only China who's the most affected?
-* Or most of European countries because of this virus?
+* What were the most effected countries because of this virus?
-* How many people got affected and died from each country on a weekly basis throughout the world?
+* How many people got affected and died from each country throughout the world?
-* How many people got affected from County wise?
+* How did the virus effect the US economy?
+* Which sectors were the most effected, negatively or positively?
+* Which sector had the quickest bounce back?

 ### Resources:
 * https://www.kaggle.com/datasets/imdevskp/corona-virus-report?resource=download